-- Effectively invest in and manage our council housing to provide safe and secure homes, offering our residents value for money and quality by bringing our services in-house; support the council's Net Zero Carbon Programme through improving energy efficiency in our housing stock. - Adapt to the needs of our residents through our ways of working and by streamlining our internal processes, using technology to deliver an excellent service to our residents and tailored services for those who need additional support. - Enable our customers to self-serve as much as possible and support digital connectivity on our estates through high speed broadband connection. - Ensure that we support the council's wealth building priority by having an active input into Islington's economy through our housing apprenticeship scheme and the use of local suppliers.
+- Effectively invest in and manage our council housing to provide safe and secure homes, offering our residents value for money and quality by bringing our services in-house. - Underpin the council's NZC programme through retrofitting our existing stock and developing a programme of net zero carbon new homes. - Adapt to the needs of our residents through our ways of working and by streamlining our internal processes, using technology to deliver an excellent service to our residents and tailored services for those who need additional support. - Enable our customers to self-serve as much as possible and support digital connectivity on our estate through the connection of our estate homes to high speed broadband. - Ensure that we support the council's wealth building priority by having an active input into Islington's economy through our housing apprenticeship scheme and the use of local suppliers.

-Priority 1: Build new council homes - increase the supply of genuinely affordable homes in Islington
+Priority 1: Build new council homes - increase the supply of genuinely affordable, low carbon homes in Islington